Get FREE tips to create the business you really want

 I also LOVE how you point out that your potential clients will be able to feel your “needy” energy.
 I feel honest and empowered when my actions are part of a routine rather than when I need something.
 I strongly feel that I’m in business to be of service and you can’t only be of service when it’s convenient for you to get more clients.
 Serving is a 24/7 job.
 Thank you for this awesome read!

-6 Jenny Shih
+Jenny Shih says

 Sara – You said it better than I did!: Proactive marketing is build into your business.